The Meaning of Jacob Wrestling with God [Genesis 32:22-32]

 What Does it Mean to Wrestle with God?

-Have you ever thought that questioning God was wrong?
-The truth is that it actually takes faith to come to God for wisdom and guidance when you do not understand something.
 It is better to come to Him with a humble heart asking for discernment and guidance instead of losing heart or turning away from Him in anger, disappointment, or discouragement.

 Meaning of Jacob Wrestling with God